mominabilal/comment-toxicity-pythonML/README.md

 # comment-toxicity-pythonML

-This notebook demonstrates a process for building a model to classify toxic comments.
+This repository demonstrates a process for building a model to classify toxic comments.

 ## Project Overview